LuxCoreRender/BlendLuxCore/readme.md

 ### Important

-This addon only works with Blender 2.79a or 2.79b.
+The stable versions of this addon only works with Blender 2.79a or 2.79b.
 [Download](https://www.blender.org/download/)
+There is a testbuild for Blender 2.80, available [here](https://github.com/LuxCoreRender/BlendLuxCore/releases/tag/blendluxcore_v2.2beta3).

 Custom Blender builds and buildbot builds are not supported.